top of page

-P. 61 The pamphlet “To Serve the Rich,” prepared for the Builders of Detroit dinner honoring the wealthy held in 1974 altered recipes from The Joy Of Cooking, a well-known cookbook at the time, that substituted human parts of detested politicians and cultural figures.
+P. 61 The pamphlet “To Serve the Rich,” prepared for the Builders of Detroit dinner honoring the wealthy held in 1974 altered recipes from The Joy Of Cooking, a well-known cookbook at the time.
+The Eat the Rich Gang, of which I was a part, substituted human parts of detested politicians and cultural figures for the original ingredients.
 The protest is recounted in my history of the Fifth Estate above on P. 9, and mentioned in David Watson’s extension of the paper’s past.

-The xeroxed pamphlet was illustrated with clip-art comprised 24-pages.
+The pamphlet was illustrated with clip-art comprising 24-pages.
 It was put together by a group of friends (me included) who specialized in playing radical pranks on well-deserving official targets.
-It was passed out free, but now is an historic curio that commands $75.
+It was passed out free, but now is an historic curio that commands up to $75 from dealers.

 P. 65 Chipmunk’s Deli is a play on Alvin’s Finer Deli on Cass Avenue in Detroit near Wayne State University, that was the scene of great small venue rock and roll, brunch on Sunday, good deli lunches, and gathering spot for the community.
 An account is in Stephen Goodfellow’s “Tribes of the Cass Corridor” site.

 P. 67 The 1943 Detroit Belle Isle race riot.
 An account of this grim incident was written by Michael Jackman, whose endorsement appears on the back of this novel.
 His book on the subject will appear soon.

 P. 68 Monhegan Island, Maine is an actual place.
 The bottom third of the photo shows a cemetery where my parents are buried.
 Here is a good representation of the island although unfortunately it's a promotion for Amazon.
 Still, the video makes me want to make reservations.